-There were very few flavours compared to the varieties available today.
+There were very few flavors compared to the varieties available today.

 D’Arcy Masius Benton & Bowles was a New York advertising agency which had been up and running since 1985.

-The similarities between M&Ms and Skittles have been noted through the years.
-The appearance and colours of the candy is very similar, but while M&Ms have a chocolate centre, Skittles have a fruity one.
+The appearance and colors of the candy is very similar, but while M&Ms have a chocolate center, Skittles have a fruity one.

 It is the second most popular candy in the whole of the United States, and the most popular among children in North America.

 American footballer Marshawn Lynch was made a spokesman for Skittles after he claimed that the candy had helped him to get where he is today in the world of sport.

-The beginning of the 21st century saw some new products in the Skittles range, and Sour Skittles were introduced in 2000.
+The beginning of the 21st Century saw some new products in the Skittles range, and Sour Skittles were introduced in 2000.

-By 2004, people could purchase Skittles Bubble Gum, and 2006 saw the first limited-edition candy from Skittles – X-Treme Fruit.
+By 2004, people could purchase Skittles Bubble Gum, and 2006 saw the first limited-edition candy from Skittles: X-Treme Fruit.

-As well as having its own website, Skittles also boasts a Facebook page with over 25 million likes, a popular Twitter account and a heavily-subscribed YouTube channel.
+As well as having its own website, Skittles also boasts a Facebook page with around 25 million likes, a popular Twitter account and a heavily-subscribed YouTube channel.